-Schemaless access, with SQLlike querying
+Schemaless access, with SQL-like querying

 No need to worry about data models and migration.
-Cloud Datastore is a schemaless storage service that allows you to be agile by removing the need to think about the underlying structure of the
+Cloud Datastore is a schemaless storage service that allows you to be agile by removing the

 Managed database

 Cloud Datastore is fully managed.
 Google automatically handles sharding and replication in order to provide you with a highly available and consistent database.